tekpinar/correlationplus/README.md

 # CorrelationPlus

-A Python API to plot and analyze dynamical correlations of proteins.
+A Python package to calculate, visualize and analyze dynamical correlations of proteins.

-CorrelationPlus contains three scripts that you can use to plot and analyze dynamical correlations for proteins and biological macromolecules.
+CorrelationPlus contains four scripts that you can use to calculate, visualize and analyze dynamical correlations for proteins and biological macromolecules.
 These correlations can be dynamical cross-correlations or linear mutual information.

-mapAnalysis app plots and produces analysis scripts for correlation maps.
-It can be more useful if your structure contains multiple chains.
+The package can be more useful if your structure contains multiple chains.
 The program will produce an output for overall structure and all individual intra-chain correlations, if exist.
 Moreover, the program will give you inter-chain correlations, if you have more than one chain.